 Originally exclusive to only a few of the Maluku Islands, the dynamic clove plant is now successfully grown in Madagascar, Mauritius, Zanzibar, Indonesia and Sri Lanka.
 It was the lure of the clove and nutmeg that drew the Portuguese seafarers to the Spice Islands back in 1514.
-In those times, cloves were a halitosis (bad breath) cure, a general breath freshener and toothache soother, besides it being a food flavoring.
-Its medicinal properties and use in skin salves was yet to come.
-However, ancient explorer Magellan’s infamous 1519-1522 circumnavigation of the world was saved financially by the 50 tons of cloves and nutmeg that finally made it home despite the fact the only 18 of the 250 men who set off returned alive on one ship out of the five they started with.
+Famous explorer Magellan’s infamous 1519-1522 circumnavigation of the world was saved financially by the 50 tons of cloves and nutmeg that finally made it home despite the fact the only 18 of the 250 men who set off returned alive on one ship out of the five they started with.

-The Medicinal Properties Clove Brings To A Skin Salve
+Medicinal Properties of Clove in a Skin Salve

 Beauty Properties of Clove In A Skin Salve